pankajtandon/StripeService/readme.md

 ### Basics

-- A Stripe `Customer` represents a user who's using the payment gateway to make a payment.
+- A Stripe `Customer` represents a user who is using the payment gateway to make a payment.
 - A `Payment Source` is applied to a `Customer`.
 A `Customer` can have several `Payment Sources` but only one default at a time.
 _StripeService_ only supports a `Payment Source` of type `Credit Card` currently.
 A `Payment Source` is also called a `Token`.
-- Stripe provided client side Javascript (called `Elements`) can be used to enter credit card info in the browser or mobile device and submit the form info to your application.
+- A Stripe-provided client-side Javascript (called `Elements`) can be used to enter credit card info in the browser or mobile device and submit the form info to your application.
 The payload that is sent by submitting the form carries in it a `Token` that can be supplied to the appropriate API call.
 - A `Plan` should be created on the Stripe dashboard and there you could specify frequency, price, period.